qixitan/Class/README.md

 # Classes
-The base model of Classification
+some basic model of Classification